tylerswartz/ba_fewd/README.md

 <em>Class</em> is a "blueprint" for an object.
 It defines what an object will look like and how it will behave when it's created.

 <em>Objects</em> allow us to create things that behave in similar ways to each other.
 Objects tie together related behaviors (methods) and data (variables) to match the way we think about things.
+Defining methods and attributes is how we create the Object's API.
+What is inside the object doesn't matter when you're using them, only the outside API matters.

+<em>Scope</em> determines how long variables and objects live for in object oriented programs.

 <em>attr_reader</em> only allows other objects to read a value.